Factors of Poor Fingerprint Quality

 3. Witness or Attest to a Signature

 Note: A Notary should not decide what type of notarial act a document requires.
 The client must know and tell the Notary or the document itself clearly indicates what is needed.
-For example, the jurat indicates that the document was “sworn to before me,” then an oath must be administered.
+For example, if the jurat indicates that the document was “sworn to before me,” then an oath must be administered.

 When administering oaths, parties should raise their right hands.
 The left hand may be used in cases of disability.
 Following the oath, the signer must answer affirmatively i.e.: I do or Yes.